 Fix Leaks: Inspect your home or building for leaks, especially around metal pipes, ducts, and roofing.
 Addressing leaks promptly can prevent water buildup and mold growth.

-Regular Cleaning: Clean metal surfaces regularly to remove dust, dirt, and grime, which mold can feed on.
+Regular Cleaning: Metal surfaces should be cleaned regularly to remove dust, dirt, and grime, which mold can feed on.
 For outdoor metal structures, periodic cleaning will help remove moisture and organic buildup from rain, dust, or other elements.

 Best Practices for Mold Safety on Metal